top of page

 Jalder Faber 1972 by Kors van Bennekom

-farmer Jaldert Faber, Langezwaag 1972 by Kors van Bennekom (see note 2 at the end)
+farmer Jaldert Faber, Langezwaag 1972 by Kors van Bennekom — grandfather of one the Frisian bastards, see note at the end

-A question can be: “Jo sykje sels ek?” (you seek -for eggs- yourself, too?), or “Hawwe jo hjoed al wat fûn?” (have you already found some -eggs- today?).
-Don't mention the word 'eggs' in the sentence, because it would give away you're a beginner.
+A good question might be: “Jo sykje sels ek?” (you’re out seeking [eggs] yourself, too?), or “Hawwe jo hjoed al wat fûn?” (found anything yet today?).
+Whatever you do, don’t mention the word ‘eggs’.
+Doing so instantly exposes you as a beginner.
 A rookie.
-Stay looking in the far distance and keep obeying the silences between every question and answer.
-Breath in, breath out.
-Like the tide.
+An outsider.
+Remember, keep your gaze fixed on the far horizon and continue to observe the silences between each question and answer.
+Breathe in, breathe out—like the tide.
 Even if your ankle is still bleeding heavily.

-The next phase is asking more personal questions, like: “Binne jo der ien fan…?” (are you family of…?).
-Frisians love to boast about who they know, their knowledge of nature, history, landscape, and ancestry.
-Avoid any topic concerning the national government.
-In case you need urgent medical help because of your broken and aching ankle, now the time has finally come to ask for help.
-Show no emotions, however.
-You could ask: “Witte jo faaks wêr dat in dokter wennet?” (do you happen to know where a doctor might live?).
-Make no reference to the terrible pain you're in, and be prepared for some more conversation and suffering before you can take off to the doctor.
+The next phase allows for more personal questions, such as: “Binne jo der ien fan…?” (are you one of the family of…?).
+Frisians take pride in who they know—and in their deep knowledge of nature, history, landscape, and ancestry.
+Steer clear of any topic related to the national government or nature conservation policies.
+If your broken ankle is still throbbing with pain, now—and only now—is the moment to ask for help.
+But keep your emotions in check.
+You might say: “Witte jo faaks wêr’t in dokter wennet?” (do you happen to know where a doctor might live?).
+Don’t mention the agony you’re in.
+And be prepared for a bit more conversation—and a bit more suffering—before you're finally on your way to the doctor.

-Then it's time to say goodbye.
-Again, that goes as slow as the tiding of the Wadden Sea as well.
-You give a hint by saying what your plans are for the rest of the day.
-Wait a while.
-Extinguish your pipe by hitting it at the toe of your rubber boot.
-Put the pipe in the pockets of your long coat, straighten your cap or hood, and say: “Ik sil ris fierder.
-Seach sakrekt noch in mantsje in roek oanfalle” (I should take off.
+Then comes the farewell—as slow and deliberate as the tides of the Wadden Sea.
+You give a subtle hint by mentioning your plans for the rest of the day.
+Wait a moment.
+Tap your pipe out on the toe of your rubber boot, tuck it into the pocket of your long coat, adjust your cap or hood, and say: “Ik sil ris fierder.
+Seach sakrekt noch in mantsje in roek oanfalle” (I should be moving on.
 Just saw a male attacking a rook).
-Like the eggs-thing, don't mention it's a male peewit.
-Just use 'male', if you don't want to give away you are a beginner.
-After this, for the second and the last time, you may look the other in the eye and say: “Oant sjen” (see you).
-Turn your back and walk, or limp, away.
+Just like with the egg business, don’t say male peewit—simply male is enough.
+Otherwise, you’ll give yourself away as a beginner.
+After that, and only now for the second and final time, you may look the other person in the eye and say: “Oant sjen” (see you).
+Then turn your back and walk—or limp—away.

-Keep your hands low, don't shake hands, smile or wave.
-Keep it cool.
-Walk away as if the conversation never happened.
-What happens at the grasslands, stays at the grasslands.
+Keep your hands low.
+Don’t shake hands, smile, or wave.
+Stay composed, keep it cool.
+Walk away as if the conversation never took place.
+What happens on the grasslands, stays on the grasslands.

 If you happen to meet each other again by some crazy coincidence, continue the conversation where you left off the last time.
 As if no time has passed since.